swetasharma/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-a simple version of tic-tac-toe game to learn python.
+A simple version of tic-tac-toe game to learn python.